ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

   -s, --smu                All SMU FW information
   -i, --interface-ver      Displays hsmp interface version

+Device Arguments:
+  -g, --gpu GPU [GPU ...]
+Select a GPU ID, BDF, or UUID from the possible choices:
+                           ID: 0 | BDF: 0000:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+                           ID: 1 | BDF: 0001:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+                           ID: 2 | BDF: 0002:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+                           ID: 3 | BDF: 0003:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+                             all | Selects all devices -U, --cpu CPU [CPU ...]
+Select a CPU ID from the possible choices:
+                           ID: 0
+                           ID: 1
+                           ID: 2
+                           ID: 3
+                             all | Selects all devices

 Command Modifiers:
   --json                       Displays output in JSON format (human readable by default).
   --csv                        Displays output in CSV format (human readable by default).
   --file FILE                  Saves output into a file on the provided path (stdout by default).
   --loglevel LEVEL             Set the logging level from the possible choices:
                                 DEBUG, INFO, WARNING, ERROR, CRITICAL
 ```